Data Scientist Resume Format

 Using a Generic, One-Size-Fits-All Resume

-Data science roles vary widely across sectors like finance, healthcare, and e-commerce.
-Sending the same resume everywhere suggests a lack of strategic focus — a key skill for data scientists.
-Tailor your summary, skills, and bullets for each application.
+Data science roles differ widely across domains (finance, healthcare, retail).
+Sending a generic resume signals a lack of customization and strategic packaging.
+Tailor your summary, skills, and achievements for each job.

 2